siemens/link-checker-service/README.md

 If multiple checkers are configured, e.g. one going through a proxy, and one not going through a proxy, the counts of the link checker events will contain both calls for now.

+Detailed domain stats are tracked upon completion or termination of the outgoing requests only, meaning that a returned cached result won't add a result.
+The next time the result will be tracked for the cached failed entry is determined via the `retryFailedAfter` setting, and the ok one via `cacheExpirationInterval`.

 ## Development

 see [development.md](development.md)